-You are strongly advised to seek the advice of the Students' Union Advice and Information Service before proceeding with your complaint.
-You may contact the Advice and Information Service on 020 8223 7025 or email email@example.com
+You may wish to contact the Students' Union Advice and Information Service, however, deadlines in this policy should be adhered to; do not delay dealing with your complaint waiting for a Student Union appointment.
+You may contact the Advice and Information Service on 020 8223 7025 or email firstname.lastname@example.org

 Students wishing to put forward a complaint should carefully read the following Part 14 Manual of General Regulations Complaints Procedure detailing the Complaints Procedure, before submitting a complaint form.
 Please ensure that your completed Complaints Form clearly specifies the outcome that you are seeking to your complaint.
 The current Complaints Procedure is to be applied to any complaints which are received by the Complaints and Appeals Officers from 1st September 2017.
 To view archived versions of the policy, please follow the links below:

 If you require the Complaints Form in a different format to that available then please email Institutional Compliance.

 If you are a student studying at a partner institution or studying your programme by distance learning and have a query to do with the Complaints Procedure or who to direct your complaint to then please contact Institutional Compliance who will be able to advise.